Top Wheated Bourbon Brands for Every Budget

 This unique texture makes it an excellent choice for sipping neat, allowing you to fully appreciate its refined character.
 It also lends itself beautifully to cocktails, creating a smoother foundation for classic bourbon recipes like an Old Fashioned or a Whiskey Sour.
 The bourbon integrates seamlessly, adding richness and depth without any harsh edges.

-Common Flavors: Vanilla, Caramel, and Honey
+Look for Notes of Vanilla, Caramel, and Honey

 When you pour a glass of wheated bourbon, you can expect to be greeted by a bouquet of warm, comforting aromas and flavors.
 The wheat grain acts as a canvas, allowing the sweetness from the corn and the deep, rich notes from the charred oak barrel to come forward.
 The most common tasting notes are a trifecta of sweetness: vanilla, caramel, and honey.